pidifytech/qubes-doc/configuration/vpn.md

 1. Create a new VM, name it, click the ProxyVM radio button, and choose a color and template.

    ![Create\_New\_VM.png](/attachment/wiki/VPN/Create_New_VM.png)

+   If your choice of TemplateVM doesn't already have the VPN client software (i.e. network-manager-openvpn-gnome), you'll need to [install](https://www.qubes-os.org/doc/software-update-vm/#installing-or-updating-software-in-the-templatevm) its packages in the template before proceeding.

 2. Add the `network-manager` service to this new VM.